Food Imports Dip 19pc In July: SBP - UrduPoint

 Food Imports Dip 19pc In July: SBP

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Aug, 2019 ):The food group imports into the country during first month of the current financial year (2019-20) dipped by 19.20 percent as compared the corresponding month of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Aug, 2019 ):The food group imports into the country during the first month of the current financial year (2019-20) dipped by 19.20 percent as compared the corresponding month of last year.

-During the month of July, 2019, the food commodities worth $361.091 million were imported as against $446.943 million imports recorded during the same month of last year, showing declined of 19.20 percent, according to the data issued by the State Bank of Pakistan.
+During the month of July 2019, the food commodities worth $361.091 million were imported against $446.943 million during the same month of last year, showing decline of 19.20 percent, according to the data issued by the State Bank of Pakistan.

 During the period under review, milk and cream (including for infants) imports decreased by 35.47percent from $15.256 million to $23.645 million during the of same month of last year.

-During first month of fiscal year 2019-20, dry fruits worth $0.568 million were imported as against $0.564 million of same month of last year, showing growth of 0.70 percent.
+During the first month of fiscal year 2019-20, dry fruits worth $0.568 million were imported against $0.564 million of same month of last year, showing growth of 0.70 percent.

 Meanwhile, the import of tea witnessed decrease of 27.